The University has a range of specialist research facilities available for external organisations to access.

-A partnership between the University of Leeds and the Leeds Teaching Hospitals NHS Trust, the next generation sequencing facility is currently equipped with Illumina HiSeq and MiSeq sequencers, which can be used for sequencing DNA or RNA samples.
+The next generation sequencing facility is equipped with Illumina HiSeq and MiSeq sequencers, which can be used for sequencing DNA or RNA samples.
 Depending on requirements, the team can sequence user-prepared libraries or provide a limited library preparation service.
+The facility is a partnership between the University of Leeds and the Leeds Teaching Hospitals NHS Trust.

 Topographical surveys map the three-dimensional position of landforms and manmade objects.
 We have specialist topographical equipment including Leica Viva differential global positioning systems (using GS14 antennae and a REIGL VZ-1000 Terrestrial Laser Scanner).
 The Terrestrial Laser Scanner provides high-speed, non-contact data for ranges of up to 1400 meters.
 It uses an infared laser beam and a fast scanning mechanism.

 - city modelling

 X-ray Diffraction (XRD) and X-ray Fluorescence (XRF) are techniques that provide detailed information about the structure, composition and physical properties of materials.
 We have a range of XRD facilities including a preparation laboratory and an instrument laboratory.
 Anything that has a crystal structure can be examined - from food to ceramics and geological materials.